Ai-Layer-Labs/think-staking-audit/audit/deployment_guide.md

-# Think Token Staking: Deployment Guide
+# Token Staking: Deployment Guide

 ## Overview

-This guide covers the technical setup, testing, and deployment of the Think Token Staking system.
+This guide covers the technical setup, testing, and deployment of the THINK Token Staking system.
 This documentation is intended for developers and system administrators.

 ## Development Setup